toverainc/willow-inference-server/README.md

 ## Windows Support

 WIS has been successfully tested on Windows with WSL (Windows Subsystem for Linux).
-With ASR and STT only requiring a total of 6GB VRAM WIS can be run concurrently with standard Windows desktop tasks on GPUs with 8GB VRAM
+With ASR and STT only requiring a total of 6GB VRAM WIS can be run concurrently with standard Windows desktop tasks on GPUs with 8GB VRAM.

 ## Benchmarks